cmsj/cmsj.net/content/2025-05-23-swift6-finder-action.md

                 outputAttachmentsStore.withLock { outputAttachments in
                     let itemProvider = NSItemProvider()

-                    // Even though we're passing a URL back to Finder, if we tell it it's a UTType.fileURL
-                    // all it will do is write a file with the URL inside it.
-                    // So instead we will vend a UTType.data.
-                    // The closure for this output NSItemProvider is where we'll call our helper function from
+                    // The loadHandler closure for this output NSItemProvider is where we'll call our
-                    // earlier.
+                    // helper function from earlier.
                     NSLog("beginRequest(): Registering file representation...")
                     itemProvider.registerFileRepresentation(forTypeIdentifier: UTType.data.identifier,
                                                             fileOptions: [.openInPlace],